A New Wave of Conservation Storytelling

 Honduras is home to rich marine and coastal biodiversity, including the globally significant Mesoamerican Reef system, mangrove forests, seagrass beds and island ecosystems where species such as the Antillean manatee, hawksbill turtle and Utila spiny-tailed iguana depend on local habitats.

-Yet this extraordinary natural heritage faces serious threats: unsustainable fishing methods, accelerating coastal development, and insufficient locally-led governance.
+Yet this extraordinary natural heritage faces serious threats: unsustainable fishing methods, accelerating coastal development, and poorly implemented environmental.
 Fauna & Flora’s Honduras programme has been active since 2011, supporting seven Honduran NGO partners.
 Each partner organization works closely with coastal communities and three marine protected areas to strengthen marine management, empower women and youth, and embed traditional knowledge in sustainable practices.

 The photography assignment sought to elevate those people at the heart of conservation.